unixsuperhero/blog/catalog/spatial-model.md

 ![]({{ site.image_url }}/spacial_model.03.service_object_syndrome.png)

-This model is not the ideal model, but it is what I've seen teams build often.
+This model is not the ideal model, but it is what I've seen often.

+### A Small History Lesson

+Let's talk about Rails.

+Since Rails first became popular, the projects people build with it have seen the same issue over and over in different forms.

+First, it was Fat Controllers.
+People were loading all of the app's logic in the controllers.
+As a result, controllers were painful to manage.

+Then, the logic was moved from the controllers to the models.
+As a result, Fat Models became the new bucket where all the app's logic was store.

+Finally, Service Objects became popular.
+Ever since, services became the pattern that houses everything.

+I don't blame people for being told one thing and sticking to it.
+But Service Objects introduce their own flavor of issues.

 # The Second Model